nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 +++++++++++++++++++++++

 The ns3 wrapper script calls CMake directly, mapping Waf-like options to the verbose settings used by CMake.
-Calling ``./ns3 --verbose`` shows the underlying commands used by the different options.
+Calling ``./ns3`` will execute a series of commands, that will be shown at the end of their execution.
+The execution of those underlying commands can be skipped to just print them using ``./ns3 --dry-run``.

 Here is are a few examples showing why we suggest the use of the ns3 wrapper script.